lharby/react-training-add-fish/readme.md

 ![](https://wes.io/dgAQ/content)

+# Updated by Luke Harby.
+Aug 2022.

+See below for full details.
+I went through this excellent course from <a href="https://wesbos.com/courses">Wes Bos.</a>

+I decided to clone the repo, go through the course, and push the final code to my own repo for reference.
+Original readme below.

 # React For Beginners — [ReactForBeginners.com](https://ReactForBeginners.com)

 Starter files for the React For Beginners course.
 Come <a href="https://ReactForBeginners.com/">Learn React</a> with me!